Orbit

 Edit the YAML, and hit Save.
 Note that the pipeline is paused by default.
 You can start it by hitting the toggle next to the word PAUSED.

 Once the pipeline is running, you'll see the topics which are mirrored by Orbit show up under the Orbit tab.
-In the image below, Orbit created a topic called test_topic
+In the image below, Orbit created a topic called

-with a prefix orbit_
+with a prefixorbit_

 as expected.

 To modify the YAML, hit the edit button, edit the YAML, and hit Save again.
 Orbit will create a new configuration for the pipeline.
-In the image below, I've set copy_offsets_enabled
+In the image below, I've set

 so that consumer group offsets will be copied from the source cluster to the destination.
 Note: You will have to hit the Deploy button on the new version before it will take effect.
 You can also deploy older versions to "rollback".

 You can view the lag between the source and destination cluster topic partitions from the Consumers tab.
-The orbit_source_cluster_offsets
+The

 Orbit can be used to migrate existing Kafka compatible clusters to WarpStream.